Brian-Magnuson/nico/docs/compiler/code_style.md

 For function parameters, arguments, and list initializations:
 - If they fit on one line, keep them on one line.
-- If they don’t, break after the opening bracket and before the closing bracket, indenting like a block.
+- If they don’t, put each element on its own line, indenting like a block.
-- Do not pack multiple arguments per line if they don’t fit—each gets its own line.

   ```cpp
   myFunction(